Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-**Headhunter** Whenever you score a _takedown_, you gain a stack of Alacrity.
+**Headhunter** Whenever you score a _takedown_, you gain a stack of Ingenious.
 Whenever you have 30 stacks you gain the following benefits:

 - **Recharge**: Whenever you score a takedown you regain one charge on this rune.